oils-for-unix/oils/yaks/README.md

 A minimal, TYPED language that compiles to the mycpp runtime.

-- It uses a Lisp-ish "CST" IR, but the semantics are imperative
+- It uses NIL8 for its syntax
-  - (WebAssembly also has a Lispy text format, but is imperative.)
+   - It's a Lisp-ish IR, but the semantics are imperative.
+(WebAssembly also has a Lispy text format, but is imperative.)
 - It can be written by hand, and easily read by humans.
   - `(func f [] (var [x Int] 42))` etc.
   - See `oilshell/yaks` experiment in TypeScript.